USA and the UK

-If you hold a J-2 Visa, you may be allowed to work.
-You need first to submit a Form 1-765 to the USCIS.
+If you hold a J-2 Visa, you may be allowed to work provided that you first submit a Form 1-765 to the USCIS.

 A J2 Visa work permit usually takes between three to five months to be released.
 You can get a Social Security Number (SSN) when your EAD is approved.
 In some cases, you may receive an EAD card valid until the end of your J2 Visa.
-Once you find a job, you cannot use that money to support the principal J-1 Visa holder.
-Besides, you will be subject to all U.S. taxes, such as social security and federal obligations.
+Once you find a job, you cannot use that money to support the principal J-1 visa holder.
+Please keep in mind that you will be subject to all U.S. taxes, such as social security and federal obligations.

 If the J-1 visa holder loses or changes his status, your J2 Visa work permit will become invalid.

 As a general rule, foreign nationals who wish to study in the U.S. need to apply for an F1 Visa.

 However, J2 Visa holders may be allowed to enroll in academic programs either as recreational or degree-seeking students.

 If eligible, you can enroll in any academic program either on a full- or part-time basis and discontinue your studies at any time.

 If you have not completed your studies by the time that your status ends, you may submit a petition for a change to an F-1 student visa.